itx-informationssysteme/jobapplications/Documentation/Introduction/Index.rst

 * support for **TYPO3 categories**
 * OpenGraph data automatically populated
 * Structured data for **Google Jobs integration**
-* **Google Indexing API Implementation** for Google Jobs: Sends crawl requests automatically when editing a job posting, so Google Jobs always has the latest data

 Application Form
 ----------------